OrchardCMS/OrchardDoc/Documentation/First-steps-into-Orchard.markdown

 Since Orchard is an [open source project](frequently-asked-questions), feel free to [contribute](Contributing-patches) any feature/module you would like.

 # Conclusion
 We are going to stop here.
 At this point, you should have a good understanding of what is Orchard.
-Any article talking about [how to use it](MainPage) should be easier to understand.
 The next step is to get into a bit more details about modules, themes and the [low-level architecture of Orchard](How-Orchard-works).
 This would be useful when you start learning [how to extend Orchard](Building-a-hello-world-module).